-During the elementary-school years, a child's learning disability becomes more apparent.
+During the elementary-school years, a child's learning difference becomes more apparent.
 Youngsters must absorb new vocabulary words at the same time that academic demands increase.
 Kids who are struggling can fall way behind.
-To identify a potential learning disability, ask yourself:
+To identify a potential learning challenge, ask yourself:

 - Does your child have uneven skills — performing well in some areas, struggling in others?
 Success in one area shows he has the intelligence and maturity to read, but he might have a learning disability that prevents him from recognizing word sounds and linking them to letters.